tommilligan/musings/src/linux/dell_xps_15_9500_ath11k.md

 You can now shutdown your laptop.
 On rebooting, you should see the GRUB menu.
 Use the arrow keys to select **Advanced**, and then select the entry containing the kernel version (**5.10.0-rc2**).

-On bootup, you should now be able to use wifi via the GNOME GUI!
+On bootup, you should now be able to use wifi via the GNOME GUI.

 ## Get missing Bluetooth firmware